urbullet/opensponsorship-dev-test/README.md

 ### Evaluation & priorities

 Within your brief **4 hour time limit** I hope you'll prioritize the following, in this order.
-Consider this an iterative process â€” get it working on sound principles first, then refine and polish as time allows.
+Consider this an iterative process — get it working on sound principles first, then refine and polish as time allows.

 1. Make it work!
 2. Clean and clear code (hopefully you didn't sacrifice this to make it work)